Small Businesses. Huge Impact.

 To qualify as a small business, the Chamber follows the federal definition of 500 employees or less.
 The categories for our awards are:

 - Small Business CEO Award: This award recognizes a small business's top executive for outstanding accomplishments in leading and growing a small business and supporting their local community.

 - Diverse Small Business Award: This award recognizes a Women, Veteran, Disability, Minority, or LGBTQ-owned business.

 - Main Street Business Award: This award recognizes a local business and "main street" company that is a part of the fabric of our daily lives, serving consumers and other local businesses.

 - Up and Coming Business Award: This award recognizes a company that is less than five years old and demonstrates a high level of entrepreneurial spirit, leadership, perseverance, innovation, and determination.

 Chamber Networking Group

 Our free, member-exclusive Chamber Networking Group events are designed specifically for our small- to medium-size member companies, who want to expand their network of business contacts, generate new business leads and learn the most effective strategies for networking.
 We host Chamber Networking Groups quarterly.
-To learn more, contact Luz Arregoces, Program Coordinator.
+To learn more, contact Luz Arregoces, Program Manager.

 Take full advantage of your Chamber membership from the convenience of your desk with our 30-minute webinars.
 Through our webinar series, you'll hear from other members, meet the Chamber team, and learn more about all the Chamber has to offer you and your organization.
 Participants are invited to join the dialogue, and will be challenged to learn new skills and grow their networks with fellow mentors.